MraDmr0/qqEvol/README.md

 * pis0...psi3           = initial occupation of each state
 * wl0...wl3             = Larmor frewuencies of the system: one or four energy levels in meV
 * w00...w33             = Rabi frequencies of the system.
 For the two level system only use w00...w03
-* mode                  = specifies the form of the envelope function
+* env_mode              = specifies the form of the envelope function.
+Supported modes:
     * "off"     : no potential
     * "const"   : constant potential in [ti , tf] with frequency w1 and amplitude F1
     * "singimp" : one sqare impulse of frequency "w1" in [t0 , t1] of amplitude F1